 AnaMar develops 5-HT2B receptor antagonists for the treatment of a broad range of fibrotic disorders.
-This new treatment approach targets the extracellular matrix producing myofibroblast and the TGF-β pathway, thereby preventing fibrosis.
+This new treatment approach targets the macrophage, the extracellular matrix producing myofibroblast and the TGF-β pathway, thereby preventing fibrosis.
 The compounds have shown potential to halt and reverse the progression of fibrosis in different tissues and could potentially be used as monotherapy or in combination treatments.
 The scientific concept has been validated in preclinical studies, where halted progression and reversal of fibrosis have been demonstrated in several fibrotic tissues.
-This implies use in e.g. dermal, lung, liver and cardiac fibrosis.
+This implies utility, for example, in dermal, lung, liver and cardiac fibrosis.